-Glyphosate: the Case for Constructive Realism
+Glyphosate: The Case for Constructive Realism

-Glyphosate: the Case for Constructive Realism
+Glyphosate: The Case for Constructive Realism

-Glyphosate: the Case for Constructive Realism
+Glyphosate: The Case for Constructive Realism

-Cécile Philipp // 29 November 2017
+Cécile Philippe // 29 November 2017

 For a number of years now, the use of the glyphosate molecule as a herbicide has been controversial to the point that the member states of the EU could not reach an agreement about it until recently.
 Under a licensing protocol in the EU, its authorisation was up for renewal in June 2016.
 Due to the lack of a qualified majority when the Council vote took place, the Commission decided to extend its authorisation by 18 months.
 During the vote on November 9, there was still no majority, but on the 27 November with a surprise U-turn from Germany, EU member states decided to renew the license for glyphosate for another 5 years.
 President Macron pledged after the decision that France is still committed to phasing out the weed-killer.